HazyResearch/meerkat/CONTRIBUTING.md

    $ make lint
    ```
    Note: if you have a bunch of unused import warnings, you can run `autoflake --remove-all-unused-imports . -ri` to remove them.
 (You may need to pip install autoflake.)

+   Note: if you are failing linting locally, but passing on CI/CD, ensure that you do not have additional subpackages other than `X.0.0 (mccabe: 0.7.0, pycodestyle: 2.10.0, pyflakes: 3.0.1) CPython 3.9.12 on Darwin` when you run `flake8 --version`.

    If you're modifying documents under `docs/source`, make sure to validate that
    they can still be built.
 This check also runs in CI.
 To run a local check